Autumn-Begonia-Demo/ABDemo/VSCode-Tutorial.md

 Afterwards, simply synchronize your changes with by clicking the button at the bottom left.
 ***

-The details and tutorials for other git commands (such as git fetch) will not be detailed here as they are detailed in another document.
+The details and tutorials for other git commands (such as git fetch to keep your local repository up to date with remote before you pull, as well as updating branches) will not be detailed here as they are detailed in another document.
 However, the same commands and procedures apply here as well.
+Please go over the README.md in this repository as well as the modding git guide for proper procedures.

 For more details about VS Code Source Control, you can check out the official documentation here: https://code.visualstudio.com/docs/editor/versioncontrol